HalalBooking Guide to halal-friendly holidays in Turkey

 Turkey has a rich tradition of hospitality and visitors – or guests as locals prefer to call them – will be overwhelmed by the kindness shown by local Turkish people.
 Even the smallest village has a mosque, so wherever you choose to visit, you will find no difficulty in finding somewhere to pray.
 There are more than 80 thousand mosques in Turkey, with more than 3 thousand in Istanbul alone.

 Turkish people love children and will make children feel welcome wherever you go, which makes it a wonderful country to visit as a family.

-Halal restaurants in Turkey
+Halal food and restaurants in Turkey

 It is not common practice for eating establishments in Turkey to have an official halal certificate, however, you can be sure that the overwhelming majority of establishments only serve halal food.
 This means that any meat you eat in Turkey has been slaughtered and prepared according to halal principles.
 This is the same whether it is local meat, or whether it has been imported.
 In fact, even large international fast food chains only sell halal meat products.